farhad-nstu/apple-gadgets-lab/README.md

 - `database/migrations` - Contains all the database migrations
 - `database/seeds` - Contains the database seeder
 - `routes` - Contains all the api routes defined in api.php file
-- `tests` - Contains all the application tests
-- `tests/Feature` - Contains all the api tests

 ## Environment variables